SarvajeetLuthra/Car_Damage_Detection/README.md

 # Car Damage Detection

 This is an implementation of Mask R-CNN on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of car in the image.
-It's based on Feature Pyramid Network (FPN) and a ResNet50/ResNet101 backbone.

 ![Car Damage Detection Sample](media/result1.gif)